This post may contain affiliate links. Learn more.

 Yes, we love a banana bread!
 Try some of these vegan banana bread recipes:

-I hope you LOVE this recipe for vegan pumpkin banana bread!
+I hope you LOVE this recipe for vegan banana pumpkin bread!
 Please share this recipe with someone you think will love it because it’s our goal to encourage as many people as possible to try plant based eating.

 Also, don’t forget to tag @aveganvisit on social media when you make this recipe.
 I absolutely love seeing your re-creations!
 Enjoy 🙂 x